 Listen to your body; it will tell you what it can handle.
 Lifting to failure is an excellent way to listen to your body.
 If you reach failure in six to 10 repetitions, then that is ideal.
 If you fall short or exceed six to 10 reps, you lift too light or too heavy.
 Also, after a workout and during the next workout, muscle soreness is a way you can listen to your body to find the right amount of repetition, sets, weight, and rest to build muscle.

-You must use your diet and rest to prevent your workout from sabotaging your results.
+Use your diet and rest to prevent your workout from sabotaging your results.

 The most important factors of a post-workout program are your diet and rest.
 Over-training is worse than under-training because it can lead to injury and prevent muscle growth.
 You should be able to recover from your workout in 48 hours when you work out correctly.
 If you cannot recover in 48 hours, you need to decrease your workout.